26 Industry Experts Reveal the Best Soundproofing Materials & Techniques

 The heavier the wall, the harder it is for the sound wave to push, and therefore it moves less.
 Like trying to push a Volkswagen Beetle vs a Ford Explorer by yourself: the Beetle will get moving much faster for the same amount of force.

-With this in mind, you can do things like heavy sheetrock, double layers of sheetrock, Mass Loaded Vinyl, Insulation, Heavy blankets, anything really that adds mass to the wall.
+With this in mind, you can do things like heavy sheetrock, double layers of sheetrock, Roxul insulation, Insulation, Heavy blankets, anything really that adds mass to the wall.